skoona/skn_utils/README.md

 The intent of this gem is to be a container of data results, with easy access to its contents with on-demand transformation back to a hash (#to_hash) for easy serialization using standard ruby Hash serialization methods.

+* Transforms the initialization hash into object instance variables, with their Keys as the variable names
 * If the key's value is also a hash, it too can optionally become an Object.
 * if the key's value is a Array of Hashes, each element of the Array can optionally become an Object.

 This nesting action is controlled by the value of the options key ':depth'.
 The key :depth defaults to :multi, and has options of :single, :multi, or :multi_with_arrays

 The ability of the resulting Object to be Marshalled(dump/load) can be preserved by merging configuration options
     into the input params key ':enable_serialization' set to true.
 It defaults to false for speed purposes